 Strong and weak acids are key concepts in chemistry.
 Strong acids completely dissociate into their ions in water, while weak acids incompletely dissociate.
 There are only a few strong acids, but many weak acids.

 Strong acids completely dissociate in water into their ions and produce one of more protons or hydrogen cations per molecules.
-Mineral or inorganic acids tend to be strong acids.
+Inorganic or mineral acids tend to be strong acids.
 There are only 7 common strong acids.
 Here are their names and formulas:

 - HCl – hydrochloric acid